Money eBook for understanding personal finance and investments.

 • Why the financial services businesses are in the state they're in, why it's all a huge mystery, and why there's few straight answers.
 Learn many well-kept secrets that Wall Street, the financial product makers and packagers, and financial advisors very much don't want you to know anything about.

-• What the deals are when it comes to both consumers and investors buying and using financial planning software for themselves, and the real reasons why financial advisors buy and use only certain types of financial software.
+• What the deals are for both consumers and investors buying and using financial planning software for themselves, and the real reasons why financial advisors buy and use mostly a certain type of financial software.
+Then how and why most financial planners want to use accurate financial planning and retirement software to project clients' futures, but are not allowed because their overlords make more money by forcing them to use "fake, but easy to use" software.

 • Who the players are in financial services firms.
 What the custodian, Broker-Dealer, and their compliance department are all about.
-All about the cops (BD compliance, the SEC, state regulators, and FINRA) and why they're not very effective at stopping every day abuse.
+About the cops (BD compliance, the SEC, state regulators, and Finra) and why they're not very effective at stopping every day abuse.

-• The differences between a financial planner, money manager, broker, stockbroker, insurance agent, (FINRA) registered representative, registered investment advisor, and more.
+• What the differences are between a financial planner, money manager, broker, stockbroker, insurance agent, (Finra) registered representative, registered investment advisor, and more.

 • Questions to ask financial advisors to help you understand what type they really are.